-Currently, over 66% of the US population is either overweight or obese (1).
+In 2012, over 66% of the U.S. population had either overweight or obesity (

-Here are 7 graphs that show that calories do matter.
+Here are 7 graphs that show that calories matter.

-This study assessed the change in calorie intake and average body weight from 1970 to 2000.
-The average child now weighs 9 lbs (4 kgs) more than in 1970, while the average adult weighs about 19 lbs (8.6 kgs) more (5).
+This study assessed changes in calorie intake and average body weight from 1970 to 2000.
+It found that in 2000 the average child weighed 9 pounds (4 kgs) more than in 1970, while the average adult weighed about 19 pounds (8.6 kgs) more (

-When comparing the change in average weight, the calculations equated almost exactly to the increased calorie intake (5).
+The researchers found that the change in average weight equated almost exactly to the increase in calorie intake.

 The study showed that children now consume an additional 350 calories per day, while adults consume an additional 500 calories per day.

-As you can see in the graph, this rise in BMI correlates almost exactly with the rise in calorie intake.
+As you can see in the graph, this rise in BMI correlates almost exactly to the rise in calorie intake.

-Interestingly, data from the National Health and Nutrition Examination Survey suggests that the percentage of calories from carbs, protein and fat has stayed relatively constant over the years (10).
+Data from the National Health and Nutrition Examination Survey suggests that the percentage of calories from macronutrients — carbs, protein, and fat — has stayed relatively constant over the years (

-As a percentage of calories, carb intake has increased slightly while fat intake has gone down.
+As a percentage of calories, carb intake has increased slightly, while fat intake has decreased.
 However, the total intake of all three macronutrients has gone up.

-Research has shown a low-carb diet can be effective for weight loss and provide numerous health benefits, but the primary reason that it causes weight loss is still calorie reduction.
+Research has shown a low carb diet can be effective for weight loss and provide numerous health benefits.
+However, the main reason it causes weight loss is calorie reduction.

 As the graph shows, there was no significant difference between the two diets when calories were strictly controlled.

-That being said, when people are allowed to eat until fullness, they usually lose much more fat on a very low-carb diet, because the diet suppresses appetite.
+That said, when people are allowed to eat until they feel full, they usually lose more fat on a very low carb diet, as the diet suppresses appetite.

-All four groups lost between 7.9 and 8.58 lbs (3.6 to 3.9 kgs), which is very similar.
+All four groups lost 7.9–8.6 pounds (3.6–3.9 kgs).
 The researchers also found no differences in waist circumference between groups.

-Interestingly, this study found that there was no difference in weight loss when carbs ranged from 35% to 65% of total calorie intake (13).
+Interestingly, the study found that there was no difference in weight loss when carbs ranged from 35–65% of total calorie intake.

 This study demonstrates the benefits of a reduced-calorie diet on weight loss, regardless of the diet’s macronutrient breakdown.